AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-account.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_organization_onboarding_matchkeys"
 >title="Match keys"
->abstract="Match keys are identifiers used to reconcile members across audiences from different data sources.
+>abstract="Match keys are identifiers used to reconcile audience profiles from different data sources.
 Include any match keys that your brand can work with."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_organization_onboarding_peopleIDs"